kirsenky/unk_pub/README.md

 # Installation

+1. Clone repository
-Copy index.html and tst.js to local folder
+2. Copy index.html and tst.js from new_engine folder to local folder

 # Execution